BenjaminPlanterose/UMtools/README.md

       # 10600328 3538  439     11

-# 2) Extracting raw intensities with minfi
+# 2) Extracting raw intensities with the minfi package

 The minfi library is a massive library.
 It contains utils to extract raw information.
 However, the use of S4 object oriented language can make it hard for users to identify the right functions.
-In this tutorial we have put them all together to ease the painstacking journey through minfi's documentation.
+In this tutorial we have put them all together to ease the painstacking journey through minfi's dense documentation.

 To read all IDAT files in a directory, we use the read.metharray.exp function.
 If additionally, we intend to read additional information such as the number of beads or the standard deviation of the fluorescence